maurosoria/dirsearch/README.md

 You can also use -f | --force-extensions switch to append extensions to every word in the wordlists.

+To use multiple wordlists, you can seperate your wordlists with comma.
+Example: -w wordlist1.txt,wordlist2.txt

 How to use
 ---------------